Knowledge hub

 How do I change from Hounsfield units to gray values and back?

 You can switch between Hounsfield units (HU) and gray values (GV) in the Preferences.
-Go to Options > Preferences > General; here you can change the pixel unit.
+Go to Help > Preferences > General; here you can choose between Hounsfield and gray values for the pixel unit.

 Why are there no predefined thresholds for MR images?